top of page

 Maldives Travel Guide: Everything you need to know before coming to The Maldives

-A comprehensive guide to travelling the Maldives
+The ultimate Maldives Travel Guide: A comprehensive guide to travelling the Maldives

 Before heading to a new country, we always find it invaluable to do some homework and understand the people, places, and culture.
 So we are going to give you a quick little history lesson and share with you some up-to-date information on what you can expect once you travel to the Maldives.
-If you are wondering what to pack or when to go the Maldives or a looking for information about getting to the Maldives, you can check our other travel guides for more information.
+If you are wondering what to pack or when to go to the Maldives or are looking for information about getting to the Maldives, you can check our other travel guides for more information.

 To give you an overview, the Maldives is a tropical archipelago of 26 natural atolls.
 The atolls are ring-shaped coral reefs that encircle a lagoon and can consist of any number of islands and sandbanks.
-The Atolls in the Maldives contain 1,194 different islands which are made up of around 185 locally inhabited islands and a further 130 resort islands, the rest are uninhabited.
-All of these islands in the Maldives, can be travelled with friends, as a couple, or as a Solo Traveller.
+The Atolls in the Maldives contain 1,194 different islands which are made up of around 185 locally inhabited islands and a further 130 resort islands.
+The rest are uninhabited.
+All of these islands in the Maldives can be travelled with friends, as a couple, or as a Solo Traveller.

 Maldives Travel Guide written by Solo Travellers for Solo Travellers